-Hormonal changes can be one of the reasons for cats to start spraying outside that is the reasons you have to get your cat spayed or neutered.
+Hormonal changes can be one of the reasons for cats to start spraying outside that is the reason you have to get your cat spayed or neutered.
 For those who don’t know, spaying and castration are the surgical procedure usually performed by a veterinarian to remove the reproductive organs.

 Female cats are spayed, their uterus and ovaries are removed in this process.
 Male cats are castrated – both testicles are removed in this process.
 Spying or castrating doesn’t negatively affect cat’s personality but the operation does make them less noisy and more affectionate.
-It is usually seen that male cats don’t pick up a fight with female cats if they are allowed to roam outside.
+It is usually seen that castrated male cats don’t pick up fight with female cats if they are allowed to roam outside.